laxman-kandhukuri/portfolio/content/jobs/Upstatement/index.md

 - Used service now for ticket management in incident resolution
 - Collaborated with teams, escalated complex issues, and maintained accurate records
 - Conducted asset management for hardware/software inventory-
-- Proficient in BitLocker encryption, password resets, and user id unlocking